omnius45467/geekwise-alexa-course/src/app/markdown/day_7/day_7.md

 ## Developing Student Examples

+### Brainstorming

-### Today we will spending some time brainstorming on how we can build
+Today we will spending some time brainstorming on how we can build our dream skills

 ### Looking at the NPM Registry